Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 You can do whatever you want, you can be a loyal servant or become king

-I love Crusader Kings II, it’s a lot of fun to play, I have sunk hours into this game.
+I love Crusader Kings II.
+It’s a lot of fun to play, I have sunk hours into this game.
 But it does have the major drawback of having the best mechanics behind paid DLC.
-The DLC is also expensive at full price because there are so many expansion and DLC packs that I only recommend buying the game when it’s on sale.
+The game has become more accessible due to becoming free-to-play.
+The DLC is very expensive at full price because there are so many expansion and DLC packs that I only recommend buying the DLC when it's on sale

 While there are mods that can make the game start much earlier than the default 1066 start date, you can only really take advantage of this mod if you have the DLC Old gods and Charlemagne.
 You’ll be able to play, but you won’t get the full advantages of some of the mods without the DLCs.